Battle of York: British preparations

-The town was not heavily fortified, with insufficient resources preventing the construction of necessary works needed to adequately defend it.
+The town of York was not heavily fortified, with insufficient resources preventing the construction of necessary works needed to adequately defend it.
 As a result, Sheaffe had instructed government officials in early April 1813 to hide legislative papers in the forest and fields behind York, to ensure they would not be seized in the event of an attack.

 York's defences included the town's blockhouse situated near the Don River east of the town, the blockhouses at Fort York to the west, and another blockhouse at Gibraltar Point.
 The settlement was also defended by three batteries at the fort and the nearby "Government House Battery" which mounted two 12-pounder guns.
 Another crude battery, known as the Western Battery, was located 1.6 km west of the fort, in present-day Exhibition Place.
 It contained two obsolete 18-pounder guns, which originated from earlier conflicts and had been disabled by having their trunnions removed, but they were fixed to crude log carriages and could still be fired.

 Fort York was also defended by a western wall and a small unarmed earthwork between the fort and the Western Battery.
 About a dozen cannons, including older condemned models, were mounted in these positions, in addition to two 6-pounders on field carriages.
 Further west were the ruins of Fort Rouillé, and the Half Moon Battery, neither of which was in use.